raggedkarma/godbreakersaga/src/honour-lies/gameplay.md

 | :--------------------------------: | :--------------------------------: |
 | \[ + \]\[ + \]<br />\[ ^ \]\[ ^ \] | \[ + \]\[ ^ \]<br />\[ + \]\[ ^ \] |

-To calculate a unit's base combat score, or the `base attack` or `base defence` score, total the appropriate value for each counted stand:
+To calculate a unit's base combat score, total the appropriate value for each counted stand:
+- **Attacker:**
+    - **Ranged:** ranged
+    - **Melee:** melee
 - **Defender:** defence
-- **Close Combat Attacker:** attack
-- **Ranged Attacker:** ranged

 > For Example:
-> - Four stands (defence 4) defending in a regular formation, would have a base combat score of **8** (4+4).
+> - Four stands (defence 4) defending in a regular formation, would count two stands for a base defence score of **8** (4+4).
-> - Three stands (attack 3) attacking in a wide formation, would have a base combat score of **9** (3+3+3).
+> - Three stands (melee 3) attacking in a wide formation, would count three stands for a base melee score of **9** (3+3+3).
-> - Two stands (attack 6) attacking in a column formation, would have a base combat score of **6**.
+> - Two stands (ranged 6) attacking in a column formation, would count one stand for a base ranged score of **6**.

-## Flank & Rear
+#### Flank & Rear
-A defender being attacked in the flank of the unit may only count a single stand for defence.
-A unit being attacked in the rear has a base defence score 0, regardless of the unit or its formation.
+A defender being attacked in the flank may only count a single stand for defence.
+A unit being attacked in the rear has a base defence score 0, regardless of the unit or its formation, though terrain may still apply.

-## High Ground
+#### High Ground
-A unit increases its base close combat score by +1 for every stand on high ground, even those not counted.
-For example, if there are four stands (defence 4) all on high ground in regular formation, they would have a defence combat score of 12 (4+4+1+1+1+1).
-High ground does not increase combat score dring ranged combats, but ranged units on high ground can see over obscuring terrain.
+A unit increases its base melee score by +1 for every stand on high ground, even those not counted.
+For example, if there are four stands (melee 4) all on high ground in regular formation, they would have a melee score of 12 (4+4+1+1+1+1).
+High ground does not increase ranged or defence scores for either unit, but units on high ground can see over obscuring terrain.

-## Obscuring Terrain
+#### Obscuring Terrain
-If defending against a ranged attack, units within obscuring terrain increase their base combat score by +1 for every stand in the terrain, even those not counted.
+During a ranged combat, units within obscuring terrain increase their base defence score by +1 for every stand in obscuring terrain, even those not counted.

 ### Health Bid
-The formation and placement of each unit can greatly impact the odds of victory, with soldiers spending their lives to secure it.
+The formation and placement of each unit can greatly impact the odds of victory, but soldiers must give their lives to secure it.

-Units may now bid their remaining Health.
-A unit's combat score is improved by +1 for every Health bid.
-If the final combat scores should tie, both units lose a Health and a new bid is made.
-If a unit should lose its last Health this way, it is immediately destroyed.

-Units attacking at range are removed from harm, so cannot bid their Health.
+Both players now bid the remaining Health of their unit, improving its combat score by +1 per Health bid.
+Those attacking at range are usually safe from reprisals, so units making a ranged attack cannot bid their Health, unless they have [Reckless Volley](/honour-lies/army-builder#special-rules).

 #### Disorder
-Disordered units raise their combat score by only half the value of their bid (rounding down).
-For example, a disordered unit bidding 3 of its Health would improve their combat score by only +1.
+Disordered units bid at a 2:1 ratio in combat.
+For example, a disordered unit bidding two of its Health would improve their combat score by only +1.

 ### Resolution
 The side with the greater final combat score is victorious, with the difference being the **margin of victory**.
-The defeated unit, unless a ranged attacker, must check for lost cohesion and then make a retreat move.
+The defeated unit, unless destroyed or a ranged attacker, must check for lost cohesion and then make a Retreat move.

+#### Tied Combat Score
+If the final opposing combat scores should tie, the player with the Initiative claims victory, with a margin of victory of 0.

-#### Lost Cohesion & Retreat
+#### Lost Cohesion
 Defeat causes even capable warriors to consider the terrible cost of holding fast.
 If the margin of victory is equal to or greater than the Morale value of the defeated unit, one stand from that unit is removed.
-These warriors have chosen dishonour over death.

-#### Tally Health
-Finally, each unit reduces their Health value by their bid.
-A unit that has no Health remaining is immediately destroyed.
+The defeated unit, if not destroyed, must now make a Retreat move.

+> It is important to note that Health is not lost through defeat.
+Indeed, it is the only path to victory, but you must decide which fight is worth dying for.
+A combat might even be won by making the ultimate sacrifice!
+The removal of stands represents the loss of good order, not casualities- the soldiers are still around, just fighting for themselves instead of each other.